-Taxes other than income taxes or PILs, as defined in the APH (e.g., property taxes), should only be included in Account 6105.
+Taxes other than income taxes or PILs, as defined in the APH (e.g $\pi$ , property taxes), should only be included in Account 6105, effective January 1, 2012.
 Account 6105 is not an OM&A account and should therefore be excluded from all OM&A totals.
 The applicant should provide an explanation of how these tax amounts are derived.